PerseusRealDeal/OpenWeatherAgent/README.md

 Copyright © 7531 Mikhail Zhigulin of Novosibirsk.

-- The year starts from the creation of the world according to a Slavic calendar.
+- The year starts from the creation of the world according to a Slavic calendar
-- September, the 1st of Slavic year.
+- September, the 1st of Slavic year

 Have a look at [LICENSE](/LICENSE) for details.